paperless-ngx/paperless-ngx/docs/administration.md

 Options available to any installation of paperless:

 - Use the [document exporter](#exporter).
-The document exporter exports all your documents, thumbnails and metadata to a specific folder.
-You may import your documents into a fresh instance of paperless again or store your documents in another DMS with this export.
+The document exporter exports all your documents, thumbnails, metadata, and database contents to a specific folder.
+You may import your documents and settings into a fresh instance of paperless again or store your documents in another DMS with this export.
 - The document exporter is also able to update an already existing export.
 Therefore, incremental backups with `rsync` are entirely